 In addition, most ACA plans will drop you when you turn 65 and are eligible for Medicare.

-I’m very healthy and don’t need insurance, and I don’t even take prescription drugs
+Healthy, don’t need insurance, and don’t take prescription drugs.

 That’s fantastic.
 Unfortunately, as we age, we don’t get healthier.
-If you don’t have creditable coverage and don’t take Medicare, you’ll be penalized when you need it.
+If you don’t have creditable coverage and don’t take Medicare, you’ll be penalized when needed.

 We see this statement most often when someone is first eligible for Medicare.

 Medicare Parts A, B, and D all have penalties.
-The penalties will apply if you don’t start Medicare and don’t have creditable coverage.
+The penalties apply if you don’t start Medicare or have creditable coverage.

 The penalties for Medicare Part A, Part B, and Part D are all calculated differently.